username-amp/username-amp/README.md

-# 👋 Yo, I’m qpal Dev
+# 👋 Yo, I’m Richard Ramos Jr!

 Welcome to my crib—aka my GitHub profile.
-Certified Qpal Dev with mad skills in pagiging qpal, holding it down as a third-year student at CODM.
+Certified qpal na tao with mad skills in pagiging qpal everyday, holding it down as a third-year student at CODM.

 ---